 The symptoms associated with the removal of the Mirena IUD are not necessarily life-threatening, although that’s not to say they’re not painful.
 However, one symptom does pose some risk, the emotional effects.
 According to a study of Mirena removal, depression occurs in 36% of women under the age of 33 with a higher percentage for those 34 and older.
 Once the device has been removed and hormone levels are disrupted, patients often experience changes in mood.
 These range from depression, sudden mood swings, and abnormal behavior.
-This is caused by the abrupt changes in the concentration of hormones, which disrupts the way the brain and body functions.
+This is caused by the abrupt changes in the concentration of hormones, which disrupt the way the brain and body function.
 One of these emotional changes (or a combination of them all) is the possibility of suicidal thoughts.
 Obviously, this poses a serious risk if severe.
 If you are experiencing this symptom, speak to a healthcare professional right away.

 Emotional symptoms of Mirena removal may include:

-If you are a woman who is currently using the Mirena IUD, it is advisable to have it removed if you are experiencing any pain, abnormal bleeding, or any of these other serious side-effects.
+If you are a woman who is currently using the Mirena IUD, it is advisable to have it removed if you are experiencing any pain, abnormal bleeding, or any of these other serious side effects.
 The described symptoms after removal don’t happen to every woman and are not dangerous, as long as suicidal thoughts do not become acute.
 On the other hand, a migrating IUD (one that moves from its intended location) can lead to internal injuries, multiple surgeries, miscarriage, and possible sterility.